 The Department is located within one of the architectural gems of the College, the Museum Building, New Square, at the centre of the campus.
 In addition to geography teaching and laboratory facilities, this building also houses the Freeman Library -a departmental resource which contains a wide selection of geography periodicals and other reference materials.

 Trinity College is the single constituent college of the University of Dublin.
 Founded in 1592, it is the oldest university in Ireland and among the oldest in Western Europe.
 The campus, located at the heart of Dublin city, extends over 17 ha. and is attractively laid out in quadrangles overlooked by beautiful buildings, many dating from the 18th century.

-Situated east of the Old Library Building and the Berkeley Library, the Museum Building was constructed circa 1792 and comprises of 4 levels - basement, main foyer and ground floor with 2 upper floors - and is laid out in a rectangular plan with the main entrance to the north..
-The building hosts extensive lecture halls and teaching facilities for staff and students.
+Situated east of the Old Library Building and the Berkeley Library, the Museum Building was completed in 1857 and comprises of 4 levels - basement, main foyer and ground floor with 2 upper floors - and is laid out in a rectangular plan with the main entrance to the north.
+Inspired by the Byzantine architecture of Venice, the building hosts extensive lecture halls and teaching facilities for staff and students.